WiFi and Mobiles

 How does WiFi impact on the mobile phone :

-• WiFi can be used by the mobile as a direct swap for the mobile data channel.
-WiFi does not directly support phone calls, or text messages.
-However with the introduction of VO-WiFi and the use of WhatsApp these are covered over WiFi.
+• WiFi can be used as a direct replacement for the mobile data channel.
+However, WiFi does not directly support phone calls or text messages.
+However, with the introduction of VoWiFi and WhatsApp, these can be covered over WiFi.